A total of 55 clubs from 51 associations will take part as the competition returns to its regular format with a four-team finals.

 Finals: 28/29 April & 30 April/1 May (TBC)

-• The lowest-ranked teams enter in this round (the exact number determined by the level of entries).
+• The 32 lowest-ranked teams enter in this round.

-• Teams will be drawn into groups of four (with seeding based on coefficient and teams selected in advance as hosts, drawn separately), with group winners and possibly the best runners-up progressing to the main round.
+• Teams are drawn into eight groups of four (with seeding based on coefficient and teams selected in advance as hosts, drawn separately), with group winners and the best runner-up progressing to the main round.

 • Holders Sporting, the next 11 top-ranked clubs and the teams ranked 16th to 19th will be involved in this path.